joppuyo/disable-media-pages/README.md

 * Download latest version on [wordpress.org](https://wordpress.org/plugins/disable-media-pages/)
 * Upload the zip through the WordPress admin panel or unzip it and copy it into your wp-content/plugins directory
 * Activate the plugin on your plugins page in the WordPress admin panel

+## Frequently Asked Questions

+### How to mangle existing attachment slugs?

+Go to the plugins page, scroll to "Disable Media Pages", click "Settings".
+This will show you a wizard to mangle existing attachment slugs.

+### Why not just use Yoast SEO?
+It has a feature to redirect attachment pages to parent

+First of all, not everyone uses Yoast SEO.
+More importantly, while Yoast SEO can fix the duplicate content issue, it does not help with issue of media files reserving slugs for pages.

+### What if I want to redirect attachment pages to parent page instead?

+Instead of displaying a 404 HTTP error, some people recommend you to redirect attachment pages to the parent page instead.
+I think this can be a good short-term solution if the attachment pages have been indexed by Google and you want to preserve SEO ranking for these URLs.
+There's a plenty of plugins on the plugin directory that let you to do that.
+In my opinion returning the 404 error is the correct long-term solution and if you are launching a new site, it's best to simply disable these pages so they won't ever end up in Google index.

+### What kind of unique id is used?

+The unique id is an UUIDv4, without dashes.

+### Can I restore the attachment page slugs after mangling?

+Not right now, but this feature is [planned](https://github.com/joppuyo/disable-media-pages/issues/4) in a future version of the plugin.